 Suppliers may also choose to distribute their product through sales to independent marketers, who then resell it as "branded," or "non-branded" product.
 Branded product is sold under the name of the supplier, oftentimes a major oil company.
 Non-branded or "private brand" product is generally sold under the independent marketer's own company name.
-Independent petroleum marketers who own ten or more stations are often referred to as "chain retailers."
+Independent energy marketers who own ten or more stations are often referred to as "chain retailers."

 Some independent marketers perform only the distributor function, whereby they purchase product from a supplier and then sell it on a wholesale basis to service stations, agricultural accounts, truck stops, government municipalities, commercial fleet accounts, car rental agencies, and a wide range of other wholesale customers.
 The typical independent marketer, however, is involved in a combination of wholesaling and retailing activities.
 Independent marketers generally distribute their product through their own company trucks, although they may also use common carriers.